Fun activities in Bainbridge Island to explore

 Bainbridge Island Museum of Art

 This is a contemporary art museum, featuring rotating exhibits.
 It emphasizes and focuses on local art artists and the ones from the surrounding area.
 Since the displays always change, you can always expect something new.
 If, however you want to plan your visit, you can see the current featured artists on the museum’s website.
 Often, you can see hosted events for the community.
 Art-related happenings with a family-friendly or a kids theme.
-If you get peckish during your visit, the museum offers a small bistro selling vine, breakfast, and lunch.
+If you get hungry during your visit, the museum offers a small bistro selling wine, breakfast, and lunch.
 There is also a gift shop selling hand made arts, including pottery, home decor, toys, and artwork.